What happens during a breaker boxreplacement?

-Anytime a main breaker panel is replaced, we are required to bring the main service up to modern code.
-This means that if the power provider's wiring coming into the home is too low then we'll need to raise it.
-If the meter can isn’t the proper size, it will need to be replaced and the meter almost always needs to be replaced.
-If you don’t have a proper ground system, it will also have to be installed.
+Anytime a main breaker box is replaced, we are required to bring the main service up to modern code.
+This will likely mean an updated grounding system, a whole house surge protector, a new meter can, and a new mast up through the roof if you have an overhead service to the house.
 The work typically takes a full day and as long as the home is occupied (someone is living there) the power will be turned back on the same day.

-Some people refer to the breaker panel as a fuse box, a term for a box or panel that's not really in use in residential settings anymore.
-It’s common for each home to have two breaker panels, one where the electricity comes to the house from the electric company (main breaker panel), usually near the electrical meter outside and one usually in the garage or utility room that controls the electricity in the house (subpanel).
-Circuit breakers control different parts of your home, your kitchen may be on one circuit breaker while the master bedroom is on another.
-These circuit breakers are designed to trip when there is an electrical short or over-current to protect the wiring.
+Some people refer to the breaker box as a fuse box, a term for a box or panel that's not really in use in residential settings anymore.
+It’s common for each home to have two breaker boxes.
+One will be outside where the electricity comes to the house from the electric company (main breaker box).
+This is usually near the electrical meter outside of the house.
+The other one is usually in the garage or a utility room.
+The circuit breakers in these boxes are designed to trip when there is an electrical short or overload situation to protect the wiring.
+Typically, the 240 volt breakers are in the main breaker box and your 120 volt breakers will be in the sub panel, but that is not always the case.

-There are a few reasons why we would suggest replacing a breaker panel but first let us tell you why you shouldn't replace a panel.
-If you are having trouble with a breaker that keeps tripping and an electrician tells you that you have to replace the breaker panel in order to fix the issue I hope a red flag goes up.
-Replacing the breaker panel to fix a tripping breaker is like buying a new car to fix a flat tire.
-Sure, it'll probably work but most of the time it's faster and cheaper to repair the issue.
+There are a few reasons why we would suggest replacing a breaker box, but first, let us tell you why you shouldn't replace a breaker box.
+If you are having trouble with a breaker that keeps tripping and an electrician tells you that you have to replace the breaker box in order to fix the issue, have them show you the damage in the box that mandates this replacement.
+Replacing the breaker box to fix a single tripping breaker is like buying a new car to fix a flat tire.
+There is likely just some troubleshooting that needs to occur on that single circuit for this repair.

 It's a brand that went out of business for a reason.

-There are two breaker panel brands that we recommend replacing if you have either of them.
+There are two breaker box brands that we recommend replacing if you have either of them.
 They are Federal Pacific and Zinsco/Sylvania.
 Their breakers tend to not trip when they’re supposed to, putting your home’s wiring in danger.
-It’s a good idea to change these panels out.
+It’s a good idea to replace these breaker boxes.

 There's not enough room to add any extra power.